How Do I Backwash a Sand Filter in My Fiberglass Pool?

 12. Turn the system back on.

-• Sand in your pool.
 If you notice sand in your pool during or after backwashing, then you might have cracked off laterals or piping inside the filter.
 You may also have too much sand in the filter.
-The space from the filter’s top to the sand line’s beginning is called “freeboard.”
-This space is essential to prevent sand from exiting the filter during backwash.
+The open space from the top of the filter to the sand line is called “freeboard,” and having enough space is essential for preventing sand from exiting the filter during backwashing.

-• Too much of a good thing.
-While backwashing is essential, it is possible to backwash a sand filter too often and too much.
-As mentioned previously, how often you backwash should be based on the readings from your pressure gauge, as too much (or too little) backwashing can lead to some undesirable outcomes.
-During backwashing, turn the hose off as soon as your water runs clear.
-Prolonged backwashing of your sand filter can cause “channeling.”
-Channeling occurs when channels develop down the sides inside the filter.
-When this happens, water can bypass the sand altogether, defeating your sand filter’s purpose.
+While backwashing is essential, it is possible to backwash a sand filter too often or for too long.
+During backwashing, turn the hose off as soon as the water runs clear.
+Prolonged backwashing of your sand filter can cause “channeling,” which occurs when channels develop down the sides inside the filter.
+Water can bypass the sand altogether because of channeling, defeating your sand filter’s purpose.

-As with all aspects of your pool’s operation and maintenance, please follow the sand filter’s instructions carefully, as each model varies slightly.
+As with all aspects of your pool’s maintenance and day-to-day operations, please follow your specific sand filter’s instructions carefully.
 You will likely find directions on the filter itself.
-Your filter and your pump are the backbones of your pool, and it’s essential to pay equal attention to both of them.
+Your filter and pump are the backbones of pool cleanliness, safety, and enjoyment, and paying them proper attention is essential.
 A failure of either will cause problems and cost you money.
 You should consult a pool professional if you have any pool maintenance concerns.

 When is the Best Time to Open My Pool?

 It’s that time of the year!
 Spring is finally here!
-The weather is warming up, and the summer swim season is almost upon us.
-You may have slept since the last pool opening, or this may be your first season as a pool owner, and you’re wondering when and how to open your pool.
-As a fiberglass pool shell manufacturer, Thursday Pools doesn’t install or maintain pools.
-However, we stay informed through independent pool dealers throughout the country.
-In this post, we’ll share their best pool maintenance tips, including advice on opening your pool.
+The weather is warming up, and the prime summer swim season is almost upon us.
+If this is your first season as a pool owner, or you just need an annual refresher, you may wonder when the best time is and what the best practices are for opening your pool.
+As a manufacturer of fiberglass pools, Thursday Pools does not install or maintain customers’ pools.
+However, we’re very familiar with pool-opening maintenance based on vast experience working with independent pool dealers, installers, and professionals across the country.

 The Best Time to Open Your Pool